Gabriella439/nixos-in-production/manuscript/Motivation.md

 - *NixOS without virtualization*

-  This typically entails running NixOS on a bare-metal rack server and you still use NixOS to manage all of your services without containers.
+  This typically entails running NixOS on a physical rack server and you still use NixOS to manage all of your services without containers.

   This can potentially be the most cost-effective deployment model if you're willing to manage your own hardware (including RAID and backup/restore) or you operate your own data center.